johnfedoruk/bangular/aio/content/guide/testing.md

 the new value appears in the DOM element.

-In production, change detection kicks in automatically when Angular creates a component or the user enters a keystroke or an asynchronous activity (e.g., AJAX) completes.
+In production, change detection kicks in automatically when Bangular creates a component or the user enters a keystroke or an asynchronous activity (e.g., AJAX) completes.

 The `TestBed.createComponent` does _not_ trigger change detection.